hungyok/nuctf_equi_bai/README.md

 ```
 > simplex_SA.m
 ```
 The input and output files are same as in NucTF, except here the file simplex_xval.txt is a 4x5 matrix.
 The first column of the matrix (c<sub>N</sub>, γ<sub>N</sub>, h, and w) is our optimized parameters and the TF parameters (c<sub>t</sub>, γ<sub>t</sub>) obtained in NucTF are used to calculate the occupancy profiles.
-The occupancy calculation is not as straight forward as in Model 1, but it depends on “nx” to account for the TF-dependent remodeling.
+The occupancy calculation is not as straight forward as in NucTF, but it depends on “nx” to account for the TF-dependent remodeling.
 Here we set nx=100.

 Open the folder [occup_profile](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucRemod/occup_profile) and run the code to compute the occupancy profiles:
 ```
-> load /NucRemod/simplexM_remod/output2/simplex_xval.txt;
+> load yourpath/NucRemod/simplexM_remod/output2/simplex_xval.txt;
 > remod = simplex_xval(:,1);
-> load /NucTF/simplexM_tf30/output2/simplex_xval.txt;
+> load yourpath/NucTF/simplexM_tf30/output2/simplex_xval.txt;
 > xfit = simplex_xval(:,1);
 > [O] = occupR(remod,xfit)
 ```
 The output file “O.mat” is a 16x1 cell.
 Here we report only nucleosome occupancy per cell.
+All the codes and input/output files and folders can be found in the folder [simplexM_remod](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucRemod/simplexM_remod).
 ## Output data
 Nucleosome occupancy, TF occupancy.